The first ever survey into diversity in the Australian clean energy sector.

 Almost 20 per cent of employees have experienced disadvantage at work due to their diversity.

-Clean Energy Council appoints new Chief Policy and Impact Officer
+Clean Energy Council announces Jackie Trad as new Chief Executive Officer